 Idaho: Nez Perce National Historic Park

-Marvel at the mountains and valleys at Nez Perce National Historic Park.
-The area was home to the Nez Perce.
+Today, although only 6,500 descendants of the Nez Perce remain, you can still marvel at the mountains and valleys at Nez Perce National Historic Park, the historic home to the Nez Perce, including the site of the final battle of the Nez Perce War.
 Put on your hiking boots and walk in the footsteps of Lewis and Clark at Canoe Camp.

 Illinois: Pullman National Monument

 Pullman wasn’t your usual factory town.
 The Queen-Anne-style architecture and aesthetic appeal seem idyllic, but Pullman has its own bloody tales to tell.
 Discontented workers and U.S. Army troops clashed in 1894, leaving dozens dead.
-Today, you can revisit the neighborhood’s storied history as you walk through the green spaces of Arcade Park or marvel at the architecture of this historic park.
+You can revisit the neighborhood’s storied history today as you walk through the green spaces of Arcade Park or marvel at the historic architecture.

 Indiana: George Rogers Clark National Historical Park

-Watch colorful kites dip and soar along the Wabash River at the George Rogers Clark National Historical Park.
-And don’t miss the elaborate memorial dedicated to the famed American frontiersman Colonel George Rogers Clark.
-Relive his travels as you gaze at seven 28-foot murals.
+Watch colorful kites dip and soar along the Wabash River at the George Rogers Clark National Historical Park, and don’t miss the elaborate memorial dedicated to the famed American frontiersman Colonel George Rogers Clark, where you can relive his travels as you gaze at seven 28-foot tall murals.